citadelofcode/proteus/README.md

 # Proteus

-Proteus is a versatile web server framework written using Go. ***Currently, this framework supports only HTTP/1.0 requests.***
+Proteus is a versatile web server framework written using Go. ***Currently, this framework supports only HTTP/0.9 and HTTP/1.0 requests.***

 ## Running the project